javokhirmuso/Water_Flood_Segformer/README.md

 ```

 ## Results
-The results of the segmentation will be saved in the `results` directory.
+The results of the segmentation will be saved in the `visualization_ouputs` directory.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.